mooreds/docs-1/references/tql-reference.md

 To access a value inside a nested object you can use a `.` (dot) as separator between the nested object keys.

-For example, if the 'data source' is in the format:
+If the 'data source' is in the format:

 ```
 [